Community Readiness and Opportunities Planning (CROP)

 - Generate more community government revenue from economic development

-- Enhance community economic and other infrastructure
+- Enhance community economic development and other infrastructure

-- Generate more investment in the community
+- Generate more investments in the community

 - Create a better climate and environment for community economic development